casangi/casadocs/docs/_files/calibration-and-visibility-data/single-dish-calibration/single-dish-data-calibration-and-reduction.rst

       Users should examine their spectra using **plotms**, and ensure any atmospheric lines are properly accounted for.
-This is particularly true for Band 5 which has a strong atmospheric absorption line at $\sim$183 GHz.
+This is particularly true for Band 5 which has a strong atmospheric absorption line at ∼\ :math:`\sim`\ 183 GHz.
 There is no real way to remove the signature of the atmospheric lines in position-switched data, since the elevations of the ON (science target) and OFF (sky-calibration position) are almost always different, and therefore have different air masses.
 The most effective approach in this case is to complete the normal calibrations as described here, then apply a judiciously-selected bandpass correction polynomial and spectral window channel range, as described by the **sdbaseline** step below.

       .. container:: casa-input-box